 Second: we are always afraid people will destroy our stuff.
 Cause the Dutch do sit a bit on their money….
 So even when we profit from someone renting our flat, we can get very upset when a small thing gets destroyed (on purpose or not).
 So we rent out our house more or less “empty”.

-There might be a few furnished homes available on housinganywhere.com
+There might be a few furnished homes available on housinganywhere.com.

 Bring or Buy Your Own Furniture

 So, when you are looking for a place to rent in Arnhem, make sure you bring your own furniture.
 Or be prepared to buy stuff.
-And do not worry, Ikea is always a blink away, same as many second hand stores.
+And do not worry, Ikea is always a blink away, same as many second-hand stores.
 You might be lucky and find a “gestoffeerd” house, meaning there is something covering the concrete floor and there are (some) curtains.

-Then: in Arnhem it’s really difficult to find a place that will be rented out for less than a year.
+Then: in Arnhem, it’s really difficult to find a place that will be rented out for less than a year.
 Why?
 We Dutch like security and are happier when someone will rent for at least a year than just a few months.
-Due to this reasons, the prices for an apartment rented out for months instead of years, are in general higher.
+Due to these reasons, the prices for an apartment rented out for months instead of years, are in general higher.
 Take at least 700 euro pm in mind to start with when you are looking for a place of your own (studio).
 A two- bedroom flat could easily cost around 900 per month, not even with furniture or utilities included.

 There is something else that makes the rental business in Arnhem (or the Netherlands) different than in other European countries, and that’s the fact we have social housing and private housing.
 Social housing are either places rented out by social housing associations (for example Volkshuisvesting or Portaal, check the website of Entree to see the offers: https://www.entree.nu/) or places where it’s allowed to receive money from the government when renting.